-It’s no secret that, for Brits, tea is not just tea – it’s a national institution.
+It’s no secret that, for Brits, tea is not just tea – it’s a national institution, and one of the best things to do in England.
 All too often, though, treating yourself to an afternoon tea can mean eating tiny sandwiches and slightly dry slices of cake, then paying £50 for the privilege.
 Those days are over – we’ve done all the arduous research for you, so you can enjoy an altogether more appetising experience.
-Let us help you find the best afternoon tea in London with our top seven favourites.
+Let us help you find the best afternoon tea in London with our favourites.

 At Sketch, you can check your preconceptions about afternoon tea being a staid, stuffy affair at the door.
 Instead, expect irreverent art, stylish staff and delicious food.
 Tea is usually served in the Gallery, a cavernous pink room currently lined with hundreds of David Shrigley drawings, and where even the tea sets are tongue-in-cheek works of art.

 Alternatively try the more intimate, colourful Parlour or the (indoor) fairytale woods of the Glade.
 Even the space-age toilets are talking points; you’ll certainly never run out of conversation topics at this excellent, artistic afternoon tea.

 5. For indulgence on a budget: Gallery Mess at Saatchi